joris1724/vzome-sharing/_posts/2025-02-03-Rectified-Hyperdual-05-44-23.md

 <p>
 The rectified hecatonicosachoron is build 1 strut length shorter (i.e., "1" -> "0"), around the same center as the rectified hexacosichoron.
 White connectors belong to the rectified hecatonicosachoron, black to the rectified hexacosichoron, grey to both of them.
 <p>
-In the initial stages of the build, the kernels of the rectified hecatonicosachoron and the rectified hexacosichoron float within each other.
+In the initial stages of the build, the kernels of the rectified hecatonicosachoron (an icosadodecahdron with tetrahedral peaks) and the rectified hexacosichoron (a larger icosadodecahdron centered around an smaller icosahedron) float within each other.
 Only in scene 31 of the vZome model, the two kernels get connected.

 <figure style="width: 87%; margin: 5%">